Tobacco companies challenged California’s statewide ban on the sale of flavored tobacco products.

 Why It Matters for Public Health

 California became the second state in the nation to pass a comprehensive law prohibiting the sale of flavored tobacco products, including menthol cigarettes.
 In keeping with the tobacco industry’s long history of challenging public health efforts in court, however, R.J.
-Reynolds sued the State of California over its flavor restriction.
-A simultaneous referendum effort (also supported by the tobacco industry) has effectively delayed implementation of the law until it can be voted on by voters in the next election, which will occur in November of 2022.
-Because the implementation of the law is now dependent on the outcome of the referendum, making its implementation uncertain, the lawsuit was dismissed in August of 2021.
+Reynolds sued the state over its flavor restriction.
+A simultaneous referendum effort (also supported by the tobacco industry) effectively delayed implementation of the law until it could be voted on by voters in November of 2022.
+Because the implementation of the law became dependent on the outcome of the referendum, making its implementation uncertain, the lawsuit was dismissed in August of 2021.
 This case represents the ongoing tension between states and localities taking bold, evidence-based steps to prohibit the sale of flavored tobacco products, and the industry using its deep pockets to challenge and delay the implementation of those laws.

 In addition to the referendum effort, the tobacco industry pursued a court challenge to the law.
 On October 9, 2020, a group of tobacco industry plaintiffs including R.J.
 Reynolds and Phillip Morris sued California Attorney General Xavier Becerra and San Diego County District Attorney Summer Stephan, raising preemption claims against SB-793.

-In their complaint, the plaintiffs brought three claims, arguing:
+In their complaint, the plaintiffs alleged three claims:

-- Express preemption – SB-793 is expressly preempted by the Tobacco Control Act because the Act is “different from, or in addition to” federal requirements related to “tobacco product standards”; and
+- SB-793 is expressly preempted by the Tobacco Control Act because the SB-793 is “different from, or in addition to” federal requirements related to “tobacco product standards”;

-- Implied preemption – SB-793 is impliedly preempted because it “stands as an obstacle” to the objectives of the Tobacco Control Act to “set national standards” for manufacturing of tobacco products, because FDA has chosen to regulate flavored cigarettes but leave menthol on the market, and because Congress created a “detailed regulatory process” for “evaluating the design and sale of new tobacco products.”
+- SB-793 is impliedly preempted because it “stands as an obstacle” to the objectives of the Tobacco Control Act to “set national standards” for manufacturing of tobacco products, because FDA has chosen to regulate flavored cigarettes but leave menthol on the market, and because Congress created a “detailed regulatory process” for “evaluating the design and sale of new tobacco products”; and

-- Dormant commerce clause – SB-793 improperly violates the Commerce Clause of the U.S. Constitution by dictating “how out-of-state manufacturers must manufacture their products.”
+- SB-793 improperly violates the Commerce Clause by dictating “how out-of-state manufacturers must manufacture their products.”

-Meanwhile, in addition to the lawsuit, R.J.
-Reynolds also led an effort to gather signatures in support of a referendum which will place SB 793 on the November 2022 ballot to be approved or rejected by voters.
-As a result, the law will not go into effect unless it is approved by voters.
-On December 10, 2020, the court asked the parties for additional briefing on the effect suspending SB 793 will have on the case.
+As the lawsuit proceeded, R.J.
+Reynolds led an effort to gather signatures in support of a referendum to put SB 793 on the November 2022 ballot to be approved or rejected by voters.
+This prevented the law from going into effect unless it was approved by voters.
+On December 10, 2020, the court asked the parties for additional briefing on the effect that suspending SB 793 will have on the case.

-On August 6, 2021, the court dismissed the case on ripeness grounds, finding that there is no ongoing case or controversy because the referendum has effectively made the law’s implementation uncertain.
-In other words, if the voters reject the law, it will never go into effect, so it is premature for the court to decide the law’s legitimacy now.
-If the law is approved by voters and does go into effect, the industry plaintiffs will likely challenge the law again.
-As of now, however, the law’s survival depends on the outcome of the referendum, and the court has determined it no longer has jurisdiction over the case.
+On August 6, 2021, the court dismissed the case on ripeness grounds, finding that there is no ongoing case or controversy because the referendum effectively made the law’s implementation uncertain.
+In other words, if the voters rejected the law, it would never go into effect, so the court reasoned that it would be premature to decide the law’s legitimacy now.
+If the law were approved by voters and went into effect, the industry plaintiffs would likely challenge the law again.